aspose-words/Aspose.Words-API-References-Tutorials/english/net/working-with-oleobjects-and-activex/_index.md

 ---
-title: Working with OleObjects and ActiveX
+title: Words Processing with OleObjects and ActiveX
-linktitle: Working with OleObjects and ActiveX
+linktitle: Words Processing with OleObjects and ActiveX
 second_title: Aspose.Words Document Processing API
 description: Learn how to work with OLE and ActiveX objects in Word documents with Aspose.Words for .NET.
 Detailed tutorials with code examples.
 type: docs